rafay10abdul/rafay10abdul/README.md

 # Hi, I'm Abdul Rafay 👋

-Fourth-year Economics student at IBA Karachi, passionate about data and financial analytics and business intelligence.
+Fourth-year Economics student at IBA Karachi, passionate about Data Analytics, Financial Analytics and Business Intelligence.

 I work with **MySQL**, **Excel**, **Power BI** and **Python** to turn raw data into clear business insights and improve business decesions.